openstack/charm-guide/doc/source/rotas.rst

 The development and user community are encouraged to sign up to both rotas.

-Please coordinate activities in #openstack-charms on Freenode IRC.
+Please coordinate activities in #openstack-charms on OFTC IRC.

 Bug tags
 --------